flaming-cl/flaming-cl.github.io/source/_posts/closure_stories.md

 ![image](https://user-images.githubusercontent.com/51183663/222784849-cb99ee40-673d-4e0f-a5c9-35bc510b6f62.png)

-To this day, I can still envision her silhouette moving gracefully through the kitchen, preparing breakfast while enjoying her favorite radio program.
+Today, I can still envision her silhouette moving gracefully through the kitchen, preparing breakfast while enjoying her favorite radio program.

-Times have certainly changed, yet this elderly lady held onto habits from decades ago until today. *Now, you may wonder, what does this have to do with closures?*
+Times have certainly changed, yet this elderly lady held onto habits from decades ago until today.

+**Now, you may wonder, what does this have to do with closure?**
 Well, let's take a look at the concept of closure:
 > Closure is when a function is able to remember and access its lexical scope even when that function is executing outside its lexical scope.
 > -- You Don't Know JS (1st edition)

-I don't know if you've ever noticed the similarity between an elderly lady who loves listening to the radio and a closure function remembering its original lexical scope.
+**Have you noticed the similarity between an elderly lady who loves listening to the radio and a closure function remembering its original lexical scope?**

 In the story I shared earlier, the elderly lady *(a closure function)*  was born in the 1930s *(its lexical scope)* and developed the habit of getting news from the radio during the time she was born.

 Later, when she entered the 2010s *(another lexical scope)*, smartphones had already invaded the lives of almost everybody, but she still retained the habit that she developed in the 1930s——listening to the radio *(access its lexical scope even when that function is executing outside its lexical scope)*.

 Now, let's go back to the concept of closure in JavaScript.
-Closure often has the following characteristics:
+A closure often has the following characteristics:
 * A function was born in a lexical scope (i.e., the lexical scope where the function was defined).
 * This function remembers and references variables from the birth scope.
 * When this function runs in other scopes, it still uses certain variables from the birth scope.